manassaloi/manassaloi.github.io/_posts/2022-02-08-cred-cc-bayc.markdown

 Status + FOMO = Ultimate marketing tool.

-It has been my playbook too regarding all projects I have shipped.
+It has been my playbook too regarding all personal projects I have shipped:
 - Aristos.
 - All my private sessions.
 - Dhaniya ventures.